Facilities and Services

 Hospitality Services focuses on unsurpassed service and top-quality food choices for the campus community with the best dining experience possible.

-Follow Hospitality Services on Instagram, Facebook, and X @EatAtTexasTech for events, specials, and more.
+Follow Hospitality Services @EatAtTexasTech on Instagram, Facebook, and X for events, specials, and more!

 23 at Sneed revolutionizes retail eating for Texas Techs Red Raiders, offering a fusion of diverse culinary options.
 This new dining venue caters to the eastern side of campus, providing a rotating mix of homestyle dishes, grilled items, fresh salads, and international cuisine.

 The Market at Stangel/Murdough offers a wide variety of choices available in a food court atmosphere with individually priced menu selections.
-The Market hosts many options such as Mexican choices, grilled items, home-style entrées, Asian foods, a full salad bar, and much more.
+The Market hosts many options such as Mexican choices, grilled items, homestyle entrées, Asian foods, a full salad bar, and much more.
 The Market features Fazolis®, Day Break® Coffee Roasters, and The Corner Market convenience store.

 The Commons at Talkington Hall features various service styles in one location!
-In addition to Einstein Bros® Bagels, it serves retail concepts such as authentic Mexican entrées, made-to-order salads, a grilled cheese line, and much more.
+In addition to Einstein Bros® Bagels, it serves retail concepts such as authentic Mexican entrées, Mediterranean cuisine, made-to-order salads, a grilled cheese line, and much more.

 Raider Exchange is located at the West Village and features a blend of upscale food choices.